Startup as RL problem

 - wants to stay in touch for a potential acquihire

-- RL lens: retention is sustained nonzero ; one-off revenue spikes are sparse rewards that can mislead the value estimate .
+- RL lens: retention is sustained nonzero reward; one-off revenue spikes are sparse rewards that can mislead value estimates.

-- Spend regular, casual time with your ICP.
-If getting a meeting with someone in your ICP takes significant effort every time, reconsider your ICP.
-Some hustle is always needed, but you'll accrue signals much faster if you build for a group you
+- Spend regular, casual time with my ICP.
+If getting a meeting with someone in my ICP takes significant effort every time, I reconsider my ICP.
+Some hustle is always needed, but I accrue signals much faster if I build for a group I

 - hang out with regularly in a low-stakes way

-- have easy, abundant, and cheap access to (e.g., consumers you can approach in the park)
+- have easy, abundant, and cheap access to (e.g., consumers I can approach in the park)

 - A bad MVP that some users can't stop using is a great signal.
 For example, a buggy app that breaks every few minutes but still sees daily multi-hour use from power users.